Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Inertial waves on the manifold

 \subsection{Well-posedness on the restricted domain}

-Inspired by the practical measurement scenario in Section \ref{sec:data}, where only data on the restricted latitude range $I'=(\epsilon,\pi-\epsilon)$ can be observed, this section derives well-posedness, regularity of the wave operators on this restricted domain.
-This result will be later employed in Section \ref{sec:tcc-restricted} for convergence guarantee of reconstruction method under restricted measurements.
+Motivated by the practical measurement scenario in Section \ref{sec:data}, where observations are limited to a restricted latitude range $I'=(\epsilon,\pi-\epsilon)$, this section derives well-posedness and regularity of the wave operators on this restricted domain.
+These results are subsequently employed in Section \ref{sec:tcc-restricted} for convergence analysis of reconstruction methods under restricted observations.

-We sketch how an analysis similar to that of Propositions \ref{prop:existence} and \ref{prop:regularity} can be carried out, whose key elements are symmetry of the bi-Laplacian and Laplacian operators and partial integrations.
+We outline how an analysis analogous to that of Propositions \ref{prop:existence} and \ref{prop:regularity} can be conducted.
+The key elements are symmetry of the bi-Laplacian and Laplacian operators and strategic use of partial integrations.
 According to Remark \ref{rem:symmetry-restricted}, symmetry of Laplacian operators on function spaces supported on $I'$ is guaranteed with homogeneous Cauchy boundary data, i.e. $\Gamma_2$ in \eqref{bc-operator}.
+To this end, we define the following function spaces on $I'$ with norms inherited from $H^s(\Mc;m)$: